Understanding Repression Psychology

 While suppression can lead to feelings of conflict and anger, repression impulses lead to much worse repercussions.
 This happens because what the individual has suppressed can be retrieved and dealt with.
 However, what the other individual has repressed and is not aware of cannot be easily remedied and it can lead to many problems as mentioned above.

 Also, suppression is considered a more overall positive defense mechanism.
 This is because it involves acting in a manner that is more socially acceptable.
-However, repression is considered to be a more negative defense mechanism because it can lead to several serious consequences and is less socially acceptable.
+However, repression is a more negative defense mechanism because it can lead to several serious consequences and is less socially acceptable.

 Contemporary psychologists often use "repression" when referring to repressed memories.
 Repressed memories are considered life incidents that the individual cannot remember or recall without the assistance of the therapist.
 The therapist might employ therapeutic tools such as hypnosis.
 Therapy for repressed memories as mentioned above, is an extremely controversial subject.